neilotoole/sq/README.md

 a SQL Server table etc.

 > **Note:** If you want to copy a table inside the same (database) source,
-> use `sq tbl copy` instead, which uses the database's native table copy functionality.
+> use [`sq tbl copy`](https://sq.io/docs/cmd/tbl-copy) instead, which uses the database's native table copy functionality.

-For this example, we'll insert an Excel worksheet into our `@sakila_sl3` SQLite database.
+For this example, we'll insert an Excel worksheet into our `@sakila` SQLite database.
 First, we download the XLSX file, and `sq add` it as a source.